merenlab/reads-for-assembly/README.md

-# Short Reads for Assembly
+# Simulating Short Reads for Assembly, Mapping, and Binning experiments

-This is a script to generate randomly-spliced short reads from a given set of contigs, so they can be assembled back (to test assemblers, or genome binning software, or more).
+Scripts to generate random short reads from a given set of contigs, so they can be assembled back (to test assemblers, or genome binning software, or more).

+Using the config files and scripts,

+* You can generate **single reads** in a FASTA-formatted output file.
+* You can generate **paired-end reads** in FASTQ-formatted output files.
+You can define an **insert size with a standard deviation**.
-You can generate reads from a single genome, or simulate a metagenomic mixture using multiple contigs originating from multiple -draft- genomes, you can specify a desired __average coverage__ for each entry, and define an expected __error rate__.
+* You can generate reads from a single FASTA file with a single contig, single FASTA file with multiple contigs, or you can **simulate a complex metagenomic mixture using multiple FASTA files each of with with multiple contigs**.
+* You can specify a desired __average coverage__ for each entry, and define an expected __error rate__ for the sequencer.

-# An example
+The tool (both with respect to its functionality, and design) can be improved dramatically, but we only pushed it as much as what we needed from it.
+If you need something that is not here, please feel free to open an issue.

+# Generating single short reads in a FASTA file

 _Note: I am running all these commands from within the source code directory_

 ---

+For this, you will use the program `gen-single-reads` with a config file that looks like `gen-single-reads-example.ini`.

 Say, you have multiple FASTA files with contigs from multiple genomes, and you wish to create a single FASTA file that contains enough number of short reads